tbielawa/bitmath/docsite/source/module.rst

 constants and are used for reference.
 Some of which effect output or behavior.

-.. versionchanged:: 1.0.7 The formatting strings were not available for manupulate/inspection in earlier versions
+.. versionchanged:: 1.0.7
+   The formatting strings were not available for manupulate/inspection in earlier versions

+.. versionadded:: 1.1.1
+   Prior to this version :py:data:`ALL_UNIT_TYPES` was not defined

 .. note:: Modifying these variables will change the default
           representation indefinitely.
 Use the